PSRDFO/PSRDFO.github.io/docs/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: default # Used to be home
+title: Home
+# permalink: /home/
+# Nav_include: no
 ---

 # Welcome to the Homepage of Pacific Salmon Research - DFO

-🔗 Check out:
+🔗 Important Links:

 - [Blog](/blog)
 - [Discussion Board](https://github.com/PSRDFO/PSRDFO.github.io/discussions)